Welcome back, my wonderful readers!

 It wasn’t the kid who hadn’t had her back back at his house, the one she had nearly given her innocence to.
 No, this was a real man.
 One whose face expressed sincerity and loyalty.

-Hope looked to her mother, now understanding all, but Denise had changed, now as transparent as the ancestors at their back.
+Now with the gift of understanding Hope looked to her mother, but Denise had changed, now as transparent as the ancestors at their back.

 Hope looked out to them all, the number having grown overwhelmingly since she last noticed them.
-Thousands, maybe tens of thousands, all having lived as a result of that first couple.
+Hundreds, maybe thousands, all having lived as a result of that first couple.

 Why was she still solid but her mother as translucent as the others…?